-The Helmholtz Association aims to be a learning organization that frequently questions its strategic orientation and strives towards constant development.
+The Helmholtz Association i bXYfghLbXg ]rgy'Zto be a 'YUfb]b[ organization that frequently fYj ]Yk gits strategic cf]YbhLh]cb and strives towards constant development.

 - All PhD projects carried out and supervised at the Centers of the Helmholtz Association are documented from the outset.
-The resulting statistical data are used for the Centers' reporting and form the basis of the Association's quality control procedures and strategic orientation.9 - The Helmholtz Association has implemented a range of instruments for quality control of doctoral training.
-The evaluations in the context of the Program-Oriented Funding and the interim evaluations of the Helmholtz Graduate and Research Schools are central for this.
-In addition, the Helmholtz Centers are advised to systematically integrate their support for PhD candidates into their quality control systems. - The Helmholtz Association strongly recommends that established quality standards and structures of the Helmholtz Research Schools and Graduate Schools are continued after the initial funding has ended.
-The Helmholtz Association welcomes the introduction of a code of conduct for supervisors, the establishment of career tracking systems, and the execution of follow-up surveys by individual Centers as reasonable quality control measures.
+The resulting statistical data are used for the Centers' reporting and form the basis of the Association's quality control procedures and strategic orientation. - The Helmholtz Association has implemented a range of instruments for quality control of doctoral training.
+The evaluations in the context of its program-oriented fundingscheme and the interim evaluations of the Helmholtz graduateand Research Schools are central to this.
+Furthermore, theHelmholtz Centers are advised to systematically integrate their PhD candidate support in their quality control systems. - The Helmholtz Association strongly recommends that established quality standards and structures of the Helmholtz Research Schools and Graduate Schools are continued following the ende of the initial funding.
+The Helmholtz Association welcomes the introduction of a code of conduct for supervisors, the establishment of career tracking systems and follow-up surveys by individual Centers as meaningful quality control measures.

-- The Helmholtz Association seeks a close exchange with other national and international actors in the promotion of PhD candidates to share examples of good practice and initiate cooperation.
-Besides working together with universities, cooperation with industry is of particular importance for the Helmholtz Association in order to open up new career prospects for PhD candidates. - In 2019, an expert group interviews the Helmholtz Centers about their experiences with the PhD Guidelines and discusses whether its content is still appropriate.
+- The Helmholtz Association seeks a close exchange with other national and international stakeholders in the training of PhD candidates to share examples of good practice and initiate collaborations.
+In addition to working with universities, cooperation with industry is of particular importance for the Helmholtz Association to provide new career prospects for PhD candidates. - In 2019, an expert group will interview the Helmholtz Centers about their experience with these PhD Guidelines and discuss whether its content is still appropriate.